“Whatever kind of giving you’re focused on, it starts with asking the question: What do other people need?” – Adam Grant

-Adam is the author of Give and Take and an organization psychologist professor at Wharton School of Business.
+Adam is the author of Give and Take: Why Helping Others Drives Our Success and an organization psychologist professor at Wharton School of Business.
 He was also named by Malcolm Gladwell as one of his favorite social science writers.
 In this show, Adam and I talk about how to spot takers and protect yourself against them, how to use the five minute favor to expand your social circle in a favorable way and give yourself greater happiness in the process, and lots more!

 More About This Show:

 Most of us probably believe we’re givers, or at the very least we want to be giving to our social circles.
 But chances are some of us simply aren’t giving.
 Adam Grant helps us rectify that in this episode.
 One of the best ways to be a giver or an even better giver than you are now is to simply ask what others need.
 If you know what they need, you can find a way to give it to them.